eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONVENTIONS.md

 ### User documentation

-User documentation (this includes technical documentation on how to use an application or tool from the SDS SDK JS Aspect Model loader) should be on its own.
+User documentation (this includes technical documentation on how to use an application or tool from the ESMF JS Aspect Model loader) should be on its own.
 It is written in AsciiDoc, rendered with [Antora](https://antora.org) and the generated static content is publically hosted for direct user access.
 The source files of the documentation are placed in a subfolder /documentation from the project root.